oraclize/docs/source/includes/_datasources.md

 3. `ipfs add archive.zip`
  * Output: `added QmRxtL9K2de7v7QBYCCrwcjZHjYmuKggZ8xaqZ6UUWvd1s archive.zip`

-4. our query argument is `QmRxtL9K2de7v7QBYCCrwcjZHjYmuKggZ8xaqZ6UUWvd1s` and the query result will be `72`
+4. The query argument is `QmRxtL9K2de7v7QBYCCrwcjZHjYmuKggZ8xaqZ6UUWvd1s` and the query result will be `72`

 <aside class="notice">
 Note: if you choose to specify a MAINTAINER in the Dockerfile, we might use the email address specified there to contact you in case any issue arises.
 </aside>

+## random

+The design described there prevents Oraclize from tampering with the random results coming from the Trusted Execution Envirnment (TEE) and protects the user from a number of attack vectors.

+The authenticity proof, attached with the result, can be easily verified not just off-chain but even by any Solidity contract receiving them. <a href="https://github.com/oraclize/ethereum-examples/tree/master/solidity/random-datasource" target="_blank">The example presented here</a>, showing how to integrate the verification process, discards any random result whose authenticity proofs don't pass the verification process.

+The random datasource is leveraging the Ledger proof to prove that the origin of the generated randomness is really a secure Ledger device.

+The rationale behind this method of securely feeding off-chain randomness into the blockchain is explained in the <a target="_blank" href="http://www.oraclize.it/papers/random_datasource-rev1.pdf">“A Scalable Architecture for On-Demand, Untrusted Delivery of Entropy”</a> whitepaper.